 We are delighted to have two Patrons of our Charity; Rob Brydon and Carl Cavers, both helping to support and highlight Solving Kids’ Cancer’s vision for a future where no child dies from the childhood cancer neuroblastoma, or suffers due to the treatment they receive.

 Rob, one of the UK's most celebrated performers, joined as our first charity Patron in 2020, one of the most extraordinary and challenging of years.

 “I am honoured to be the charity’s first patron, I have had a personal connection to Solving Kids’ Cancer for many years and their work is a cause that is very close to my heart.
-I’m looking forward to supporting their work and to celebrating the festive season with them at their virtual Christmas Carol Concert.”
+I’m looking forward to supporting their work."

 Rob has a very personal connection to Solving Kids’ Cancer, having supported Matt White, Solving Kids’ Cancer Trustee, and his family, when their son Felix was diagnosed with neuroblastoma in 2009 at the age of 4.
 Felix sadly passed away when he was just 6, but it is children like Felix and their families that drive the passion and ambition of Solving Kids’ Cancer; to bring innovative less toxic treatments for neuroblastoma closer to home, the funding of clinical research, and to provide much needed support to families from the point of diagnosis.

 Carl is our newest Patron, joining us in April 2022.
 He is Chief Executive Officer of SUMO Group and first reached out to SKC following our call to the gaming community to make a seemingly impossible wish come true for the inspirational young man, Luke.
 Carl's support at this time helped us to realise this wish for Luke and since then, Carl and SUMO Group have gone on to provide the most incredible support and opportunities to SKC.